-Dividend Cash Flow Growth Newsletter
+Dividend Cash Flow Growth Newsletter for Professional Investors

 The Dividend Cash Flow Growth Newsletter is a compilation of the best ideas for growing cash flow from dividends while maintaining yields based on proprietary metrics of Jefferson Research.
 It is a model portfolio for advisors and clients seeking yield and cash flow growth who are interested in buying research rather than investing their own time and money to generate ideas for their portfolios.